Abarim Publications' online Biblical Greek Dictionary

 - Folks who settle around New Jerusalem (Revelation 21:24);

 - Folks whose earthly lives have had no positive relevance to the bringing forth of the New Jerusalem.
 These people are like pre-historic animals that once may have roamed the earth but of whom neither descendants survive nor fossils remain nor any other indication exists that they ever were.
 These folks may today hold powerful positions, but they will then be as if they had never been born (Mark 14:21).
-The remaining people will no longer consider these worthless folks, but the New Testament strongly suggests that these people don't actually seize to exist.
+The remaining people will no longer consider these worthless folks, but the New Testament strongly suggests that these people don't actually cease to exist.

 - Together with the verb τιθημι (tithemi), meaning to set or put: the noun οροθεσια (horothesia), meaning a setting of boundaries, a marking out, a defining (Acts 17:26 only).